HenrikSamuelsson/C_Plus_Plus_Primer/Definitions.md

 N
 -
 **namespace** Defines a named scope.
 Makes it possible to differentiate classes, variables, functions etc from different libraries that could happen to have the same name.
+**nonprintable character** A number representing white space characters; space, tab, new line or other special control characters such as for example; escape, delete, bell code.
 **null pointer** A pointer that currently do not point at anything.
 O
 -